NathanEpstein/pydata-london/README.md

 ### Forests from Trees

 - Overfitting is a well-known pitfall for decision trees.
-- For example, if we add an additional 1000 characters onto the board, asking about the 12 characters from before is a bad question and will almost certainly underperform “white hair”.
+- For example, if we add an additional 1000 characters onto the board, asking about the 12 characters from before is a bad question and will almost certainly underperform “white hair.”

 --